What should your next fitness goal be? Take the quiz.

 How Many Months Do You Need to Train for a Marathon?

+• Beginners: 12 Months.
 Pretty new to running?
 You’ll want to slowly work your way up to the marathon distance.
-“The recommendation for beginners to train for a marathon is about a year,” says Palak Shah, PT, who works with runners as the head of physical therapy services at Luna, an at-home therapy provider.
+“The recommendation for beginners to train for a marathon is about a year,” says physical therapist Palak Shah, who works with runners as the head of physical therapy services at Luna, an at-home therapy provider.
 This gives your body time to build cardiovascular endurance and adjust to the demands of the sport gradually so you can decrease your risk of overuse injuries when you’re racking up mileage.

-Once your legs are used to longer runs, most runners will follow a dedicated marathon training program for anywhere from three to six months leading up to the race.
-Peloton’s marathon training program, available on the Peloton App, is 18 weeks.
+• Intermediate to Advanced Runners: 4–6 Months.
+Once their legs are used to longer runs, most runners will follow a dedicated marathon training program for anywhere from four to six months leading up to the race.
+Peloton’s marathon training program, for example, is 18 weeks long.
 “How much time you need to train fluctuates based on how your body responds to the training,” Shah says.
-Less experienced runners typically need more time to prep their bodies, while pros who are used to high mileage can pull off a marathon with a shorter buildup.

 When Should You Start Marathon Training?

-If you’re training for a fall marathon, you’ll want to begin dedicated marathon training three to six months before race day.
-That could mean starting anytime between March and August, depending on the timing of your race and how long you want to train.
+If you’re training for a marathon, you’ll probably want to begin dedicated marathon training three to six months before race day.
+For a fall marathon, that could mean starting anytime between March and August, depending on the timing of your race and how long you want to train.
 For a spring marathon, you’d need to start sometime between September and February.

-If you wait too late to begin training, you might not run as strong as you potentially could on race day.
-On the other hand, if you stay in marathon training mode all year long, you’re setting yourself up for overtraining.
+If you don’t give yourself enough time to train, you might not run as well as you could on race day, or you may not have enough time to safely build up your mileage.
+On the other hand, if you stay in intense marathon training mode all year long, you’re setting yourself up for overtraining

 Each run you do during marathon training has a specific purpose.
 “Runners need to understand their body, their strength, their limitations, and work on those specifics,” Shah says.
 That said, most marathon training programs (including Peloton’s) include these four types of running workouts.